Anessen/PSFalcon/Real-time-Response.md

 ```
 If you find that your script needs to be more complex, you can follow the instructions below to create a custom Real-time Response workflow with multiple commands.

+**WARNING**: This command is not designed for a multi-step Real-time Response workflow and will negatively impact certain operations.

+For instance, if you were to `cd` into a directory and attempt to `put` a file by running `Invoke-FalconRtr` twice, `Invoke-FalconRtr` will reset back to the root of your system drive between the `cd` and `put` commands, causing the file to be placed in the wrong directory.

 **NOTE**: PSFalcon includes commands for each Real-time Response permission level.
 * `Invoke-FalconCommand`, `Confirm-FalconCommand`
 * `Invoke-FalconResponderCommand`, `Confirm-FalconResponderCommand`
 * `Invoke-FalconAdminCommand`, `Confirm-FalconAdminCommand`

 ## Invoke-FalconDeploy
 `Invoke-FalconDeploy` was developed to support mass-deployment of Falcon Forensics.
 It is designed to upload a file to your 'Put Files' library, create a session with target hosts, push the file to those hosts, then execute it and output the results to CSV.